 - gramine – highly toxic and may cause organ damage, including central nervous system damage and death in grazing animals.

-- hordenine – a toxin which may have been responsible for producing the locomotor disorder (“staggers”) and rapidly lethal cardiac toxicosis (“sudden death”) periodically observed in livestock feeding on Phalaris aquatica.
+- Hordenine – a toxin that may have been responsible for producing the locomotor disorder (“staggers”) and rapidly lethal cardiac toxicosis (“sudden death”) periodically observed in livestock feeding on Phalaris aquatica.

 - toxic ergot alkaloids

-Indole alkaloids (which are for the most part derived from the amino acid tryptophan), such as DMT, 5-MeO-DMT, and bufotenine are strong psychedelic hallucinogens and entheogenic substances.
+Indole alkaloids (mainly derived from the amino acid tryptophan), such as DMT, 5-MeO-DMT, and bufotenine, are potent psychedelic hallucinogens and entheogenic substances.

 How to Use Phalaris?

-While using Phalaris as a psychoactive plant is illegal in most of the world, for theoretical and educational purposes, I will go on explaining how the plant can be used.
+While using Phalaris as a psychoactive plant is illegal in most of the world for theoretical and educational purposes, I will explain how the plant can be used.

 Due to its DMT, MMT, and 5-MeO-DMT content, Phalaris has been experimented with as a possible Ayahuasca analog (the oral route) and DMT extract (smoking).